opensearch-project/OpenSearch/CONTRIBUTING.md

     consistent with this project or the open source license(s) involved.
  ```
-We require that every contribution to RENAMEME is signed with a Developer Certificate of Origin (DCO).
-Additionally, please use your name real name.
+We require that every contribution to RENAMEME is signed with a Developer Certificate of Origin.
+Additionally, please use your real name.
 We cannot accept anonymous contributors nor those utilizing pseudonyms.

 Each commit must include a DCO which looks like this

 ```
 Signed-off-by: Jane Smith <jane.smith@email.com>
 ```
 You may type this line on your own when writing your commit messages.
-However, if your user.name and user.email are set in your git configs, you can use -s or – – signoff to add the Signed-off-by line to the end of the commit message.
+However, if your user.name and user.email are set in your git configs, you can use `-s` or `– – signoff` to add the `Signed-off-by` line to the end of the commit message.

 ## Review Process

 We deeply appreciate everyone who takes the time to make a contribution.
 We will review all contributions as quickly as possible.
 As a reminder, opening an issue and discussing your change before you make it is the best way to smooth the PR process.
-This will prevent a rejection because someone else is already working on the problem, or because the solution is incompatable with our architectual direction.
+This will prevent a rejection because someone else is already working on the problem, or because the solution is incompatible with the architectural direction.

-During the PR process, expect that there will be some back and forth.
+During the PR process, expect that there will be some back-and-forth.
 Please try to respond to comments in a timely fashion, and if you don't wish to continue with the PR, let us know.
 If a PR takes too many iterations for its complexity or size, we may reject it.
-Additionally, if you stop responding we may close the PR as abandonded.
+Additionally, if you stop responding we may close the PR as abandoned.
 In either case, if you feel this was done in error, please add a comment on the PR.

 If we accept the PR, we will merge your change and usually take care of backporting it to appropriate branches ourselves.